golemfactory/home-tasks/blockchain/simple-auction.md

 Deploy smart contract on Polygon’s Mumbai.
 Provide simple application (js, python, c#, java, rust …) demonstrating interactions with the smart contract.

-Please upload source code of the smart contract and aforementioned application to a github repository.
+Please upload source code of the smart contract and aforementioned application to a your github account into a separate repository.

 # Demo